 What is neuropathy?
-This condition is a result of damage to your your peripheral nerves.
+This condition is a result of damage to your peripheral nerves.
 These nerves connect the brain and spinal cord to the entire body.
-They control the function of sensation, motor coordination and movement.
-The most common symptoms of neuropathy is pain or numbness in your feet or hands.
-Many times patients will come to us with numbness in their feet or they ask; why are my feet hot at night, they have no idea that they are suffering from peripheral neuropathy.
+They control the function of sensation, motor coordination, and movement.
+The most common neuropathy symptoms are pain or numbness in your feet or hands.
+Many times patients will come to us with numbness in their feet, or they ask: "why are my feet hot at night?"
+They have no idea that they are suffering from peripheral neuropathy.

 What is Peripheral Neuropathy?

-Platelet-rich plasma (PRP) Injections: PRP is another injectable regenerative treatment which uses platelets derived from your own blood in a highly concentrated form to stimulate nerve tissue repair.
-Both regenerative therapy and platelet-rich plasma injections are only minimally invasive, and there is no downtime after treatment.
+Platelet-rich plasma (PRP) Injections: PRP is another injectable regenerative treatment that uses platelets derived from your own blood in a highly concentrated form to stimulate nerve tissue repair.
+Both regenerative cell therapy and platelet-rich plasma injections are minimally invasive, and there is no downtime after treatment.

 Chiropractic Care: Manual chiropractic adjustments can also help treat peripheral neuropathy.
-When any of the spine’s vertebrae are not in correct alignment, the body is prevented from functioning at an optimal level.
-If our doctor detects any misaligned vertebrae, a gentle technique is used to adjust it back into proper position.
+When any of the spine’s vertebrae are not aligned correctly, the body is prevented from functioning at an optimal level.
+If our doctor detects any misaligned vertebrae, a gentle technique is used to adjust them back into the proper position.
 A chiropractic adjustment is often enough to restore proper nerve function and relieve the discomfort associated with peripheral neuropathy.

 Neuropathy has many causes, commonly including: